-The digital Jones’ are increasingly difficult to keep up with…
+In B2C ecommerce, the digital Jones’ — your competition — are increasingly difficult to keep up with.

-Innovative B2B ecommerce experiences aren't being created in vacuums.
-When B2B buyers are treated to something special from a B2B ecommerce vendor, it redefines the expectations the buyer has for future ecommerce experiences elsewhere.
-This directly affects you as a B2B buyer by day may also be a B2C buyer at night, on lunch breaks, and weekends.
+When B2B buyers are treated to something special from a B2B vendor, it redefines the expectations the buyer has for future ecommerce experiences elsewhere.
+B2B buyers by day are B2C buyers by night, on lunch breaks, and weekends.

-Your customers, especially those being courted by B2B ecommerce companies now selling direct to consumer, may begin to judge their ecommerce experience with you based on those they have with innovative B2B companies.
+Some B2Bs are even eliminating the second “B” and selling directly to consumers.
+Your customers — especially those being courted by B2B ecommerce companies — may begin to judge their experience with you based on those they have with innovative B2B companies.

-To do so, let's examine how two companies in business nearly 200-years are acting like startups and redefining traditional B2B sales channels without alienating or competing with traditional business or distribution partners...
+To do that, let's examine how two dinosaurs who are acting like startups and redefining traditional B2B sales channels.

 It’s not every day a 103-year old company reinvents itself.

-But that’s exactly what Mondelez International, which makes consumer packaged goods including Oreo cookies, is doing with its marquee power brand.
-For the first time in the brand’s history, Oreos are being sold directly to consumers.
+But that’s exactly what Mondelez International, which makes consumer packaged goods including Oreo cookies, did with its marquee power brand.
+For the first time in the brand’s history, Oreos were sold directly to consumers for a holiday campaign.

 Why mess with success?